kenntwasde/raspi_baseimage-docker/README.md

 You can use it as a base for your own Docker images.

-Baseimage-docker is available for pulling from [the Docker registry](https://registry.hub.docker.com/u/phusion/baseimage/)!
+raspi_baseimage-docker is available for pulling from [the Docker registry](https://registry.hub.docker.com/u/kenntwasde/raspi_baseimage-docker/)!

 ### What are the problems with the stock <strike>Ubuntu</strike> Raspbian base image?